Bambi: Plot

-In a Maine forest, a doe gives birth to a male fawn named Bambi, who will one day take over the position of Great Prince of the Forest, who guards the woodland creatures.
+Deep in the forest, a doe gives birth to a male fawn named Bambi, who will one day take over the position of Great Prince of the Forest, who guards the woodland creatures.
 Bambi grows up very attached to his mother, with whom he spends most of his time.
 The fawn is befriended by an eager, energetic male rabbit named Thumper, who helps to teach him to walk and speak, a young male skunk he mistakenly calls "Flower" (who is so flattered, he keeps the name) and a female fawn named Faline.
 Curious and inquisitive, Bambi frequently asks about the world around him and is cautioned about the dangers of life as a forest creature by his loving mother.

 One day out in a meadow, Bambi briefly sees the Great Prince, the oldest and most experienced stag.
 As the Great Prince wanders uphill, he discovers the human hunter, named "Man" by all the animals, is coming and rushes down to the meadow to get everyone to safety.
 Bambi is briefly separated from his mother during that time but is escorted to her by the Great Prince as the three of them make it back in the forest just as Man fires his gun.

 During Bambi's first winter, he and Thumper play in the snow while Flower hibernates.
 One day his mother takes him to find food when Man shows up again.
 As they run off, his mother is shot and killed by the hunter, leaving the little fawn mournful and alone.
 Taking pity on the abandoned fawn, the Great Prince leads Bambi home as he reveals to him that he is his father.